 “It’s so creamy!”
 “It melts in your mouth.”
 “The flavor is perfect.”
-These are just a few of the things people have said about my Lavender Ice Cream, which has quickly become one of my personal favorites.
+These are just a few of the things people have said about my delicious dessert, which has quickly become one of my personal favorites.

 It’s made with blackberries and wild blueberries, with a touch of vanilla for sweetness and aromatic lavender for fragrant floral notes.

 These berries are at the peak of their summer season right now, so I highly recommend getting some to make this ice cream ASAP!
 The recipe is keto, vegan, sugar-free, dairy-free, and eggless, but it’ll satisfy all your cravings for something sweet and cold.

 You can make it easy with only a blender or food processor, no fancy equipment is needed.
 And because you make it with frozen berries instead of dairy or eggs, you don’t even need an ice cream machine to enjoy it!

 This keto blackberry blueberry dessert is a delicious dessert, with a fine and creamy texture, and I can guarantee that the aromas and smell of both berries and lavender will delight all your senses.